 General meetings of members are held on the fourth Tuesday of each month except December.
 The last meeting of each year takes the form of a Christmas luncheon.
+For the time being, general meetings will be held at Windy Hill, Essendon.
 There is always fellowship before the general meetings, but the formal meeting commences at 10.30 am and runs until around 12.30 pm.
 Typically meetings start off with about 45 minutes devoted to Club business, then a half hour for morning tea.
 Then follows up to an hour to take in a presentation from a guest speaker or other person of particular interest.
-The majority of members at each meeting like to remain for lunch in the bistro at the Waterloo Cup Hotel.
+The majority of members at each meeting like to remain for lunch.

-For comments or suggestions about speakers for regular meetings, contact Leonie here.
+For comments or suggestions about speakers for regular meetings, contact Geoff here.

 The last regular meeting for 2019, in November 2019, was a special celebration to mark the 25th Anniversary of the Club.
 The inaugural meeting of the Probus Club of Melbourne North was held at North Melbourne Football Club rooms on Wednesday 9th November 1994.
 The shortened “business” part of the meeting allowed time for the President to present some history of the Club and to recognise the founders and those who have made major contributions.
 An extended version of this presentation is available through the ‘Club History’ page.
 Please click here.

 The Anniversary was toasted with bubbles and finger food, and founding members cut an Anniversary cake.
 Instead of our normal speaker we had some musical entertainment.
 Most members and guests remained to enjoy a convivial lunch together.
 For further photos from the Anniversary celebration, please click here.